psychotimmy/picomz-80k/README.md

 There should now be two .uf2 files in the build directory for the emulator that can be installed on your Pico.

 **picomz-80k.uf2** is for normal use.
-It requires a UK USB keyboard connected directly to the Pico.
+It assumes a UK USB keyboard connected directly to the Pico.

 **picomz-80k-diag.uf2** can only be used through a terminal emulator (such as minicom) as diagnostic messages are output to the Pico's USB port.